mhuzaifa125/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](change2.png)

-2. Link to file [Link](https://github.com/mhuzaifa125/markdown-parse/blob/main/link-first.md)
+2. Link to file

+Here is the file that prompted the change

+[Link](https://github.com/mhuzaifa125/markdown-parse/blob/main/link-first.md)

 3. The symptom of this bug was an error when running the file because of trying to access the -1 index of a string.